When it comes to improving time management, the first step most people take is to embrace the To-Do list.

 Difficulties with time blocking

-As I mention so often here on Time Hack Hero, there is no one-size-fits-all solution to time management and there will be plenty of people who will not find this method of organizing their tasks effective.
+As I mention so often here on Time Hack Hero, there is no one-size-fits-all solution to time management and there will be plenty of people who will not find this method for organizing their tasks effective.

 Here are a few common problems I have encountered and some solutions.